Gundlakamma River

 The Gundlakamma River is a seasonal waterway that flows through the east-central part of the state of Andhra Pradesh, India.
 It arises in the Nallamala Hills, an offshoot of the Eastern Ghats.
 Gundlakamma is the largest of all the rivers that originate from the Nallamalla Hills.

 Geography

 It arises in the Nallamala Hills, an offshoot of the Eastern Ghats.
-Its main headwaters lie some 6 kilometers from the village of Ardhaveedu, Prakasam district at an altitude of 425 m. above sea level.
+Its main headwaters lie some 6 kilometers from the village of Ardhaveedu, Markapuram district at an altitude of 425 m. above sea level.
 Numerous mountain streams join it as it descends down the thickly forested hills through a series of curves and tight bends.
 It follows a north-easterly direction and enters the plains near Cumbum, after flowing through a town named after it.
 The river then flows past the town of Markapur and towards the Coromandel Coast through Addanki town.
 It finally enters the Bay of Bengal, some 19 km east of Ongole after covering a distance of 225 km.
 Gundlakamma is the largest of all the rivers that originate from the Nallamalla Hills.